 Due to the fact I booked my accommodation in Tokyo a bit late during my last month in New Caledonia, my room was only available a week after my arrival.
 It meant I couldn’t have the minimum 3-month lease.
 So, because I liked the place, I agreed for a 4-month contract, allowing me to return to France for Christmas as anyway my visa was expiring and still have some time in Tokyo at my return.

 What could have been a hassle turned into a game-changer opportunity.
 To make the most of these additional weeks in Tokyo, I booked an extension at my language school with a 10-hour private lesson package (about 500€).
-With a one-hour lesson every two days, it gave me way more time to enjoy my life in Tokyo and start working on my first freelance missions.
+With a one-hour lesson every two days, I had way more time to enjoy my life in Tokyo, writing a comprehensive Visit Tokyo guide on my blog and start working on my first freelance missions.

 Having a teacher all for myself with the benefits of the foundations built during my 3-month class just gave me the confidence and conversation practice I was lacking.